christophsax/seasonal/README.md

 and have a look at the [wiki][examples], where the examples from the official X-13ARIMA-SEATS [manual][manual] are reproduced in R.

-*seasonal* includes a [graphical user interface](#inspect) that facitlitates model search both for beginners and advanced users.
-The final sections of this vignette cover some additional topics: [User defined holidays](#chinese-new- year-indian-diwali-in-other-customized-holidays), such as Chinese New Year, the [use of seasonal for production](#production-use), and the [import of existing X-13 model specs](#import-x-13-models-and-series) to R.
+*seasonal* includes a [graphical user interface](#inspect) that facitlitates the use of X-13 both for beginners and advanced users.
+The final sections of this vignette cover additional topics: [User defined holidays](#chinese-new- year- indian-diwali-in-other-customized-holidays), such as Chinese New Year, the [use of seasonal for production](#production-use), and the [import of existing X-13 model specs](#import-x-13-models-and-series) to R.

 ### Installation